jojozhuang/jojozhuang.github.io/_posts/2016-03-25-Tricks-in-Java.md

 Integer.MIN_VALUE - 1 = Integer.MAX_VALUE;
 ```

-If you try to assign Integer.MAX_VALUE + 1 to a long type variable, the result may be not what you want.
+If you try to assign Integer.MAX_VALUE + 1 to a long type variable, the result may not be what you want.

 ```java
 long var1 = Integer.MAX_VALUE + 1; //var1 = -2147483648
 ```

-You will get var1 = -2147483648 instead of 2147483648.
+You will get var1 = -2147483648 instead of desired 2147483648.
 The following statement doesn't work, either.

 ```java
 long var1 = (long)(Integer.MAX_VALUE + 1);
 ```

-The correct way to do this is:
+The correct way is to cast the variable to long type before adding.
+The following two approaches will work.

 ```java
 long var1 = Integer.MAX_VALUE;